Robert Ellis Silberstein

 Robert Ellis Silberstein (born January 5, 1946), also known as Bob Ellis, is an American music executive and businessman.
-During his career, he managed many musicians, including his ex-wife Diana Ross, Billy Preston, Rufus, the Rolling Stones, Ronnie Wood, Meat Loaf and Status Quo.
+During his career, he managed many musicians, including Billy Preston, Rufus, the Rolling Stones, Ronnie Wood, Meat Loaf, and Status Quo.

 Early life and education

 Silberstein was born into a family of Jewish garment manufacturers in Elberon, New Jersey.
 He graduated from West Virginia University and earned a teaching degree.

 Career

 Bob moved to Los Angeles in late 1969 or early 1970 and met Diana Ross by chance two months later.
-While both in a men's shop, Diana asked Bob for help picking out a gift for her then-partner, Motown Industries chairman Berry Gordy.
+While both were in a men's shop, Diana asked Bob for help picking out a gift for her then-partner, Motown Industries chairman Berry Gordy.
+They married shortly thereafter.

 Though he never managed his wife, he managed the Rolling Stones' Ronnie Wood; Billy Preston; Meat Loaf; and Chaka Khan, whom he discovered while managing Rufus.

 In 2018, he was associated with the short-lived movie ticket subscription startup, MoviePass, and was subsequently named in a lawsuit citing unlawful gender discrimination and sexual harassment.